griffda/PROCESS-/examples/README.md

 ### Notebooks in VS Code

-The easiest way to run notebooks is in VS Code.
+The easiest way to run notebooks is in VS Code; this has the additional advantage of being able to debug notebooks.
 Simply open the `.ipynb` file in VS Code to view and run it.
+You may be required to select a notebook kernel on first run; be sure to select the virtual environment where Process is installed (e.g. `~/process/.venv`).

 ### Notebooks via the Jupyter server